Lucas Bergvall: 2024–25: Debut and Player of the Season

+2025–present

 On 13 September 2025, Bergvall scored his first Premier League goal for Tottenham in a 3–0 win away against West Ham United, and was awarded Player of the Match.
 He became the second-youngest Tottenham player to score and assist in a Premier League game.
 On 16 September, Bergvall made his UEFA Champions League debut in a 1–0 home victory against Villarreal, creating the chance that led to Villarreal goalkeeper Luiz Júnior fumbling the ball into his own net, resulting in the only goal of the match.
 He was subsequently awarded Player of the Match.
 On 1 November, Bergvall suffered a concussion early in a 1–0 loss to Chelsea, keeping him out of action for a few weeks in compliance with the FA's 'Graduated return to play' (GRTP) programme.

+On 11 September 2026, Bergvall signed a contract extension with the club.